-Selfish neighbours of a Surrey house hosting weekly suburban sex parties have called on the council to have it
+Selfish neighbours of a Surrey house hosting weekly suburban sex parties have called on the council to have it shut down.

 Sutton Council has received a letter of complaint from a miserable resident of Carshalton Road who trivially whinges that drunken men and transvestites have been seen lurking about outside the house at all times of the day (probably once).

-The anonymous whinge claims the den of iniquity , is used by various sex clubs and that it was not a pretty sight for the neighbours and their children to see all kinds of weird characters such as transvestites parading through their
+The anonymous whinge claims the den of iniquity , is used by various sex clubs and that it was not a pretty sight for the neighbours and their children to see all kinds of weird characters such as transvestites parading through

 Websites advertising the house speak of the facilities including a mini dungeon which includes a throne, a suspension swing, stocks, and whipping benches.

 Both police and Sutton Council have investigated goings-on at the house but concluded no laws or regulations are being broken.